dustin-archive/query-string/README.md

 ## Caveats

-+ You need to use `encodeURIComponent` yourself if you want to ensure your strings are URIs
++ You need to use `encodeURIComponent` and/or `decodeURIComponent` if your data isn't already a URI